georapbox/webpack-library-starter-kit/README.md

 - Webpack 4 based
 - ES6 as a source
-- Exports in UMD and CommonJS formats
+- Exports in UMD and CommonJS
 - ES6 test setup with [Mocha](https://mochajs.org/) and [Chai](http://www.chaijs.com/)
 - Test coverage with [nyc command-line-client for Istanbul](https://github.com/istanbuljs/nyc)
 - Linting with [ESLint](https://eslint.org/)